Victor Babeș: Philosophical conceptions and militant attitude

-Besides scientific work, he was closely concerned with the problems of prophylactic medicine (water supply of towns and villages, scientific organization of the anti-epidemic fight, etc.).
-As director of the Institute that bears his name, Babeș has addressed some of the health and social problems of the time, such as pellagra problem, and formulated realistic solutions on the medical organization of the country, foreseeing the organization of a Ministry of Health.
+Besides scientific work, he was closely concerned with the problems of prophylactic medicine (water supply of towns and villages, scientific organisation of the anti-epidemic fight, etc.).
+As director of the Institute that bears his name, Babeș has addressed some of the health and social problems of the time, such as pellagra problem, and formulated realistic solutions on the medical organisation of the country, foreseeing the organisation of a Ministry of Health.
 Closely linked with the people, Victor Babeș fought for applying the discoveries of science to improve people's lives.
 He studied the causes of diseases with mass spreading (pellagra, tuberculosis), drawing attention to their social roots.

-Throughout the scientific and social activities, an important role had his philosophical materialist conception, exposed especially in works like Considerations on the natural science's ratio to philosophy (1879) and Faith and science (1924).
+Throughout the scientific and social activities, an important role he had was philosophical materialist conception, exposed especially in works like Considerations on the natural science's ratio to philosophy (1879) and Faith and science (1924).
 Babeș refuted Kant's agnosticism, Descartes' innatism, Schelling's idealist apriorism and fideism.
 He consistently supported the objective nature of the world, the laws of nature and causation.

 Victor Babeș founded the publications Annals of the Institute of Pathology and Bacteriology (Analele Institutului de Patologie și Bacteriologie; 1889), Medical Romania (România medicală; 1893) and Archives of medical sciences (Archives des sciences médicales; 1895).